 Neuroengineering & Optics

-Biomedical Engineering has long been associated with the School of Electrical, Electronic and Communications Engineering in UCD, particularly in the areas of rehabilitation engineering, neuroengineering, modelling of physiological signals and systems and biomedical signal processing.
+Biomedical Engineering has long been associated with the School of Electrical & Electronic Engineering in UCD, particularly in the areas of rehabilitation engineering, neuroengineering, modelling of physiological signals and systems and biomedical signal processing.
 Neuroengineering (also known as Neural Engineering) is a discipline within Biomedical Engineering that uses engineering techniques to understand, repair, replace, enhance, or otherwise exploit the properties of neural systems.
 Neural engineers are uniquely qualified to solve design problems at the interface of living neural tissue and non-living constructs.

 Current areas of Biomedical Engineering research in the School include Neuromuscular Systems and Neural Engineering, Cognitive Neuroscience, Cardiovascular Systems and Respiration, Sleep Monitoring and Biomedical Optics.
 These research groups are also members of the multidisciplinary UCD Centre for Biomedical Engineering Research and contribute to the undergraduate and graduate BE and ME Biomedical Engineering programmes.